seananderson/metafolio/inst/ms/ms.md

 The importance of conserving populations with a diversity of responses to the environment is a key assumption of conservation ecology, but has rarely been tested quantitatively [@mori2013].
-We show how maintaining populations with a variety of thermal-tolerances reduces risk caused by short-term environmental stochasticity and optimizes chances for long-term persistence given climate change.
+We show how maintaining populations with a variety of thermal tolerances reduces risk caused by short-term environmental stochasticity and optimizes chances for long-term persistence given climate change.
 Further, conserving more populations reduces metapopulation variability